Introduction to Finance

 3. Understand the relationship between risk and return and the concept of diversification;

-4. Understand the role of present value in bond and equity valuation models and describe the role of derivative markets;
+4. Understand the role of present value in bond and equity valuation models;

-5. Have an appreciation of the issues underlying the efficient market hypothesis and the role of the City of London;
+5. Have an appreciation of the issues underlying the efficient market hypothesis.

 Skills for Your Professional Life (Transferable Skills)